What’s in the box?

 |The connected device is asleep (applicable to the Teamline 5250 system only)|

 Using an Ethernet cable, connect the PoE Network port on the rear of the touchscreen to an Ethernet switch in your network.
 The Ethernet port is a 10/100/1000 Mbit/s auto-sensing port and is set to ‘auto’ by default.
 The touchscreen needs a switch/port that supplies PoE to function.
+For more information about configuring the Touch, see Configuring Teamline 5250.

 The speed and duplex settings at either end of the connection must be identical.
 Using non-matching settings causes severe packet loss.